 Maintenance of Records

-A disclosure form must be filed with the Reviewer upon hire, annually upon performance review and before submission of a proposal to an outside sponsor.
+A disclosure must be filed with the Reviewer upon hire, annually upon performance review and before submission of a proposal to an outside sponsor.
 The reviewer will maintain such disclosures with due care for their confidential nature.
 Updates shall be filed before an award can be accepted by the University, but not less frequently than annually.

 The Reviewer shall be responsible for maintenance of records relative to all decisions regarding whether or not a conflict exists.
 Additionally, the Review shall maintain all documentation of university sanctions to manage, reduce or eliminate conflicts of interest.

+The Institution may be required to make disclosures publically accessible on a website or within five (5) business days of receipt of a request for information pursuant to Federal regulations if a Significant Financial Interest is disclosed and meets the criteria for public disclosure contained in Federal regulations.
+Additionally, the Institution may be required to report Significant Financial Interests to Federal sponsoring agencies.

 These records shall be maintained until at least three (3) years after the later of the termination for completion of the award to which they relate, or the resolution of any Federal Government action involving those records.
 These records shall be available for audit by Auburn University and Government Officials.

-To the extent permitted by law, all reporting forms, conflict management plans, and related information will be confidential.
+To the extent permitted by law, all disclosure documents, conflict management plans, and related information will be confidential.
 However, such information will be made available to an agency funding research of the Investigator upon written request if permitted or otherwise required by law.

+Training

+Each Investigator must complete Auburn University Conflict of Interest training before pursuing certain Federally sponsored projects and at least every four (4) years thereafter.
+Under certain circumstances, such as violations of this policy, an Investigator may be required to attend additional education and awareness programs on Conflict of Interest.

 Certifications